Logo Icon

 3. Apollonius’ Theorem

-In a triangle, the sum of the squares of any two sides of a triangle is equal to twice the sum of the square of the median to the third side and the square of half the third side.
+In a triangle, the sum of the squares of any two sides of a triangle is equal to twice the sum of the squares of the median to the third side and the square of half the third side.

 4. Interior Angle Bisector Theorem